 Tip!
 This canal cruise is also free with I amsterdam city card.

-Visit Haalem hofjes
+Visit Haarlem hofjes

 Haarlem has a lot of hofjes – small hidden gardens surrounded by old houses grouped around a community garden with a water pump.
 Find out more about the history of Haarlem hofjes and try to find all 21 of them.

-Here is full list of Haarlem hofjes: https://www.haarlemsehofjes.nl
+Full list of Haarlem hofjes: haarlemsehofjes.nl

-Visit a rooftop restaurant DeDAKKAS
+Rooftop restaurant DeDAKKAS

 DeDAKKAS restaurant (De Witstraat 1A, 2011 DV Haarlem) located on the roof of the parking garage de Kamp is one of the most spectacular places for lunch in Haarlem.
 You can sit on the outside terrace or inside and enjoy the view.

-Taste local beer in Jopenkerk, a former church in Haarlem
+Jopenkerk: local beer in a former church

 Address: Gedempte Voldersgracht 2, Haarlem